JuliaPlots/UnicodePlots.jl/README.md

 - **labels**: Can be used to hide the labels.
 Defaults to`true`
 - **color**: Color of the drawing.
 Can be any of `:blue`, `:red`, `:yellow`

-_Note_: You can also print your plots to another stream than `STDOUT` by passing the IO stream as the first argument.
-You should probably use `border=:dotted` for external plots.
+_Note_: If you want to print the plot into a file but have monospace issues with your font, you should probably try `border=:dotted`.

 The method `annotate!` is responsible for the setting all the textual decorations of a plot.
 It has two functions: